thereviews/thereviews.github.io/_posts/2025-12-11- 8-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>Built with <strong>small businesses and commercial users</strong> in mind, the<strong> PNA-808-808-S</strong> is a no-nonsense 8-channel NVR that focuses on recording stability, smooth streaming, and long-term durability.
+<p>Built with <strong>small businesses and commercial users</strong> in mind, the <strong>ONWOTE PNA-808-808-S</strong> is a 8-channel NVR that focuses on recording stability, smooth streaming, and long-term durability.
 It supports up to 4K/8 MP cameras and uses smart dual-stream tech to keep your live view smooth even when your network gets messy.
 There’s no built-in AI here, but if reliability is your #1 requirement, this one delivers.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->